APCSPrinciples/CreateYourOwnDataVisualization/README.md

 # Getting Started With Data Visualizations
 In this assignment you will create a picture that will help in understanding a list of data.
+(More details to come)

 Suggested steps to complete this assignment
 -------------------------------------------